srjnm/csgo-weakspots/README.md

 # CS:GO WeakSpots
-An EZ to use website that Generates Heatmaps through the CS:GO Demo files to Analyze your WeakSpots.
+An EZ to use website that Generates Spotmaps through the CS:GO Demo files to Analyze your WeakSpots.

 # Output Example